 Until fairly recently, only married couples were legally allowed to seek alimony after a separation or divorce.
 Today, palimony awards can ease the financial complexities involved when an unmarried couple ends a long-term relationship.
-A palimony attorney at our Roseland firm can help you navigate the financial aspects of your separation to ensure that you have the support you need to financially recover.
+An attorney at the firm can help you navigate the financial aspects of your separation to ensure that you have the support you need to financially recover from your palimony matte.

 What is Palimony?

 Whereas alimony arranges financial support for married spouses after a divorce, palimony arranges financial support for unmarried, cohabiting couples.
 The term was coined as a portmanteau of “pal” and “alimony,” and originates from the 1976 Marvin v.
 Marvin case.

 In this case, Michelle Triola Marvin, a longtime partner of actor Lee Marvin, claimed that she was entitled to half of the income and property he had acquired during their relationship, because her support as a homemaker allowed him to pursue his career.

 Though the suit was unsuccessful, it established a precedent for settlements after the end of any long-term relationship, marital or not.

 When is Palimony Awarded?

 Palimony is now legally recognized in more than twenty states, including New Jersey.
 Like alimony, it is awarded to the lower-earning partner as a lump sum award.